LattePandaTeam/Docs/content/1st_edition/face_recog.md

 `F:\opencv\build\include\opencv2`

-Remember that change the value depending on the path you have extracted your OpenCV files to in step 2.
+Remember to change the value fo match the file path destination where you have extracted your OpenCV files to in step 2.

 ![](https://i.imgur.com/0Hp1zKD.png)

-3.Add Library Directories, give the value of `F:\opencv\build\x64\vc14\lib`.
-Remember that changing the values depends on the path where you have extracted your OpenCV in step 2
+3.Add Library Directories, and type in the value `F:\opencv\build\x64\vc14\lib`.
+Remember to change the value fo match the file path destination where you have extracted your OpenCV files to in step 2.

 ![](https://i.imgur.com/SyxIJOY.png)

-4.Add additional dependences
+4.Add Additional Dependencies

-Copy the following item and paste it in additional Dependences blank`opencv_world310d.lib`
+Copy the following item and paste it into the Additional Dependencies field `opencv_world310d.lib`

   ![](https://i.imgur.com/hkgFeqh.png)

-### Step 5: Paste the following code to the .cpp file your added in step 4.
+### Step 5: Paste the Following Code to the .cpp File You Added in Step 4.
 ```
 #include<opencv2\objdetect\objdetect.hpp>
 #include<opencv2\highgui\highgui.hpp>